Bob Goff

-Robert Kendall Goff is a lawyer, speaker, and author of the New York Times best-selling books Love Does and Everybody, Always.
+Robert Kendall Goff (born February 22, 1959) is an American lawyer, speaker, and author of the New York Times best-selling books Love Does and Everybody, Always.
 Goff currently works with Love Does, formerly known as Restore International, a non-profit organization he founded.

 Philanthropic work

 Goff founded Restore International (now known as Love Does) in 2003 to “find daring, productive, and effective ways to fight the injustices committed against children.”